NEMSLinux/nems-docs/platforms/vm.rst

 Minimum VirtualBox Version: 7.0

-When importing the NEMS Linux OVA, you must set the MAC address policy to "Generate new MAC address for all network adapters".
+When importing the NEMS Linux OVA, you must set the MAC Address Policy to "Generate new MAC address for all network adapters".

 .. figure:: ../img/vm-virtualbox-001.png
   :align: center